VincentK16/azure-ai/README.md

 Most Azure AI services are available through REST APIs and client library SDKs in popular development languages.
 For more information, see each service's documentation.

-## Exploring the Wonderful World of AI with Azure AI Services
+## Seeing the Wonderful World of AI with Azure AI Vision service
 ### Azure AI Vision - Image Analaysis
 <br>